MMosley502/LEGUP/Developer-Setup-Guide.md

 ![](https://i.ibb.co/jMDCK06/jar-location.png)

-Right click the `Legup.jar` file and then press "Run 'Legup.jar'" to launch your build of Legup.
+Right click the `Legup.jar` file and then press "Run 'Legup.jar'" to launch your build of LEGUP.

 ## Setting Up checkstyle within IntelliJ
 ### Installing the CheckStyle Plugin